MatiwRC18/MatiwRC18/README.md

 ## About Me

-Hello!
-I'm Matiw Rivera Cascante, a passionate Systems and Informatics Engineering student from Costa Rica.
-I love solving problems, creating new ideas, and bringing them to life.
+I am a passionate Systems Engineering and Computer Science student from Costa Rica.
+I solve problems, create new ideas and bring them to life.

 - 🔭 Currently, I'm in my second year of Systems Engineering at the National University of Costa Rica.
 - 📫 How to reach me: matiw777@gmail.com